 Inflatable canoes are generally lightweight, but some are heavier than others.
 If you will be hiking with your inflatable canoe, you might want to consider its weight before buying it.
 Check the material components and select the most lightweight if you will have to carry your canoe over some distance.

-Deflate and roll your canoe into a storage bag and place it in a cool and dry place.
+Deflate and roll your canoe into a storage bag and place it in a cool, dry place.
 Avoid keeping it somewhere extremely hot or cold.
-It shouldn’t be stored under direct sunlight either.
+It shouldn’t be stored in direct sunlight, either.

-The price range of inflatable boats varies widely because of the various types, designs, and features of these vessels today.
-There is an inflatable canoe for every budget, so make a list of your preferred inflatable boat features and go for one within that price range.
+The price range of inflatable canoes varies widely because of the various types, designs, and features of these vessels.
+There is an inflatable canoe for every budget, so make a list of your preferred inflatable canoe features and go for one within that price range.

 SAIL Magazine Review Team reports on best-selling products in sailing and boating.
-The SAIL Magazine editorial staff is not involved in the creation of this content.
 SAIL Magazine is reader-supported: When you buy through links on our site, we may earn an affiliate commission.
-The SAIL Review Team is composed of authors, editors, and sailors.
 Artificial Intelligence (large language models) may have been used in the research and creation of the content.

 To ensure questions about product testing or a specific article are addressed, please contact aimperiapt@gmail.com